stevenroose/asn1/README.md

 To encode a choice value, all that is necessary is to set the choice field with the proper object.
-To decode a choice value, a type switch can be used to determine with choice type was used.
+To decode a choice value, a type switch can be used to determine which type was used.

 #### func (*Context) Decode